Gaelcholáiste an Phiarsaigh

 Applications are accepted from 1st September when the applicant is in 5th class up until 30th September when the applicant is in 6th class.
 Parents are informed within 21 days of that date whether or not their application has been successful.
 Applications received after the deadline will only be considered if there is space in the classes.
 In all cases only fully completed application forms will be considered.

 A place is offered to a student who is of the required age stipulated by the Department of Education and Skills.
-Places are offered to students upon receipt of a fully completed application form received by the deadline of 30th September of the student’s sixth class of the appropriate entrance year.
+Places, up to a maximum of 90 are offered to students upon receipt of a fully completed application form received by the deadline of 30th September of the student’s sixth class of the appropriate entrance year.
 Successful applicants will be offered places within 21 days of this date.
+Parents/Guardians of applicants will be informed of the outcome of the process in writing.

 Offers of places are made in the following order;